jewelsjacobs/jewelsjacobs.github.io/source/getting-started/index.markdown

 ## Making Your Site Pretty With A Bootstrap Template

+### Layout Page

  1. In Sublime Text open up the `layout.jade` file in the `app\views` directory

     {% imgcap /images/layout_jade.png Add Folders To Project %}

  2. Copy and paste the code below into that file.

+<i class="icon-exclamation-sign bg_red_icon" markdown="0"> </i> **When asked to copy and paste code, make sure
+all the origional code / text in the file is deleted first.
+Unless asked to copy and paste after a specific line or section in the code.**

  If you have problems copying and pasting the code, click on the grey `view raw` link to open up a webpage with the raw code.

 {% imgcap /images/view_raw.png View Raw Code In Seperate Page %}

  It's easier to copy and paste the code from that seperate page.

 {% gist 5759325 %}

+### Home Page

- 3. In Sublime Text open up the `index.jade` file in the same `views` directory.
+ 1. In Sublime Text open up the `index.jade` file in the same `views` directory.

     {% imgcap /images/index_jade.png index.jade %}

- 4. Copy and paste this code into that file:
+ 2. Copy and paste this code into that file:

 {% gist 5759336 %}